 Recovering from burnout: Acknowledge your losses

 Burnout brings with it many losses, which can often go unrecognized.
 Unrecognized losses trap a lot of your energy.
 It takes a tremendous amount of emotional control to keep yourself from feeling the pain of these losses.
 When you recognize these losses and allow yourself to grieve them, you release that trapped energy and open yourself to healing.
+These may include the loss of:

-- Loss of physical and emotional energy
+- Physical and emotional energy

-- Loss of friends, fun, and sense of community
+- Friends, fun, and sense of community

-- Loss of esteem, self-worth, and sense of control and mastery
+- Self-esteem and sense of control

 Source: Keeping the Fire by Ruth Luban